lassomedia/EBDownloadCaching/README.md

     * For products targeting OS X: link against libcurl.dylib
     * For products targeting iOS: link against ImageIO.framework
 5. Add `#import <EBDownloadCaching/EBDownloadCaching.h>` to your source files.

+## Credits

+EBDownloadCaching was created for [Lasso](http://las.so).

+## License

+EBDownloadCaching is available under the MIT license; see the LICENSE file for more information.